johnwcowan/pdp8x/fpp.md

-Unlike the PDP-8/X, the FPP-8/X has very few instructions that do not reference memory, so the following steps are taken for most instructions.
+Unlike the PDP-8/X, the FPP-8/X has very few instructions that do not reference memory, so the following steps are taken for all instructions except those where FOP = 0x10.
-An implementation can skip them when executing any of the instructions that do not make use of the FY register.

 The first step is to determine an initial value of FY, using the page bit of FIR (the 0x0000_0800 bit) and